Alscenic/cgml/README.md

 </Root>
 ```

+## Strengths
+- Ease of use
+- - Can convert between text files and class instances with a single function call
+- - Node system is easy to understand, simple to use
+- Easily optimized
+- Readable when translated to a string

 ## Limitations
-- Node keys must not include spaces or angle brackets
+- Node and attribute keys must not include spaces or angle brackets
 - Closing node/tag for childless nodes makes file size moderately larger

 ## Unity installation